Personal Wealth Management / Politics

-In our view, the events of eight years ago highlight a critical point for stocks: Our research shows markets move most on surprises, and nothing happening in Ukraine today appears all that new or surprising.
-Considering stocks reflect all widely known information, we think it stands to reason they have known and dealt with the possibility of Putin carving up the country for many years now.
-Once official Russian troops amassed along the border, many geopolitical commentators we follow started portraying formal activity in Eastern Ukraine as a foregone conclusion.
-The chief question to us was how much the West would stomach before applying economic pressure, and we are now getting some clarity on that.
+Obviously, there are a lot of US political considerations to the above, as the current White House has a lot of overlap with the administration that dealt with this in 2014.
+We aren’t going to wade into any of that, and please understand that our analysis of this situation is nonpartisan—rather, we bring up the events of eight years ago to make a critical point for stocks: Markets move most on surprises, and nothing happening in Ukraine today is all that new or surprising.
+Stocks have known and dealt with the possibility of Putin carving up the country for many years now.
+Once official Russian troops amassed along the border, many started seeing formal activity in Luhansk and Donetsk as a foregone conclusion.
+The chief question was how much the West would stomach before applying economic pressure, and we are now getting some clarity on that.

 We will continue watching things closely and will share updates and analysis as warranted.
 For now, take a deep breath, steel your nerves, and remember how markets work.

 [i] Source: FactSet, as of 2/22/2022 at 11:15 AM PST.

 If you would like to contact the editors responsible for this article, please message MarketMinder directly.

 *The content contained in this article represents only the opinions and viewpoints of the Fisher Investments editorial staff.

 Get a weekly roundup of our market insights.